mortonne/psireact/README.md

 ![probability density function](jupyter/lba_24afc.png)

 In this example, there are 24 possible responses.
 Each response is controlled by a drift rate *v*.
 The drift rate of each response option affects the probability of each response.
+When drift rates are multiplied by a factor (*vmax*), the response option with the highest drift rate becomes relatively more likely.

 ## Installation